rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 Message := Path
 ```

-A reaction consists of any number of *message sends* which define the path of the *receiver* cell and the message.
+A reaction consists of any number of *message sends* which define the path of a *receiver* cell and the message to be sent.

 ```text
 Reaction := MessageSend*